Pediatric Dental Residency Program

 Research

-All residents must complete an original research project.
-Each resident is paired with a faculty member to serve as a research mentor.
-Projects are presented to the entire CW Dental Center staff at the annual Resident Research Day in June.
+Residents, paired with a faculty mentor, complete an original research project.
+Projects are presented to the Dental Center staff at a Resident Research Day.

 Poster Presentation

-All residents are expected to present a poster at a major meeting during their 2-year program.
+Residents are expected to present a poster at a major meeting during residency.

 American Board of Pediatric Dentistry (ABPD) Certification

-All residents are expected to complete the Qualifying Exam of the ABPD prior to completion of the program.
-In addition, mock oral boards are given with experienced faculty members to help the residents prepare for the Oral Clinical Exam portion of the ABPD Certification process.
+Residents must complete the ABPD Qualifying Exam prior to completion of the program.
+Mock oral boards are given by experienced faculty members to help the residents prepare for the Oral Clinical Exam.

 Teaching

-Residents teach pre-doctoral students at Marquette University’s School of Dentistry in the pediatric clinic and also provide a lecture for the second year pre-doctoral students.
-Each resident will also lecture a group of medical resident colleagues on topics in oral health and pediatric dentistry.
+Residents teach pre-doctoral students at Marquette University’s School of Dentistry.
+They also lecture medical resident colleagues on oral health and pediatric dentistry.

 Hospital Training

-The hospital experience for the resident is extensive.
-Operating room cases, inpatient consultations, management of oral/facial infections and traumatic injuries, and consultations with medical departments are a part of the resident’s daily life.
+Hospital experience is extensive.
+Operating room cases, inpatient consultations, management of oral/facial infections and traumatic injuries and consultations with medical departments are a part of the resident’s daily life.

 Emergency On-Call